Grammar 1

 • Photographers who feel stuck or repetitive and are looking for a more deliberate approach

-• using a camera with manual controls (aperture, shutter speed, ISO)
+• working with a camera with manual controls

 • reviewing and selecting your images